 Sometimes, having your makeup or hair done professionally can feel a bit dramatic against your everyday street clothes.
 Keep in mind that your hair and makeup will feel much less striking when you’re all done up in your wedding gown.

 We know a hair and makeup bride trial can be overwhelming and we want to help!
-To make sure you’re as prepared as possible, be sure to download our complete Bridal Preview Appointment Checklist.
+To make sure you’re as prepared as possible, be sure to download our complete [download id=”17729″].

 Overall, previews can be such a great way to make sure you’re prepared for your wedding day.
-Nailing down your look ahead of time can help to relieve a ton of stress and can make for one less thing you have to worry about (which every bride-to-be can use!).
+Nailing down your look ahead of time and any touch up on your eyebrow services can help to relieve a ton of stress and can make for one less thing you have to worry about (which every bride-to-be can use!).

 Cheers, brides, for being prepared, proactive and previewed for your dream day!